Nissan EXA: Nissan EXA (N13; 1986–1990)

 Released in 1986, the N13 EXA was marketed in Japan as the Nissan EXA and in North America as the Nissan Pulsar NX.
 It was offered in only one bodystyle, but could be converted into a coupé, a targa, a cabriolet or a station wagon by removing or replacing panels.
 It featured a "T-bar removable hatch roof" and could accommodate either of two distinct removable rear hatch designs, a coupé-style hatch door or a station wagon / shooting brake style canopy, marketed as the Sportbak.
 The EXA / Pulsar NX could also be driven without either rear hatch.
 The design was conceived largely at the Nissan Design International (now Nissan Design America) studios in San Diego, CA and shared styling cues (prominently, the rear side window angle) with the contemporary two-door Nissan Pathfinder/Terrano (WD21) SUV.
 The design was done under the direction of NDI President Jerry Hirshberg, Blue Studio Chief Designer Allan Flowers and Doug Wilson.
 The EXA / Pulsar NX featured the CA16DE engine.

 In Australia, the Series 1 EXA (1986–1987) came with the CA16DE, vinyl rear seats, front vented disk with rear drum brakes, and power steering.
 The Series 2 EXA (1988–1989) featured the CA18DE and cloth rear seats.
 There were also two GP versions of the S2 EXA made.
 45 white GP edition vehicles were specially made for the celebrity race at the Adelaide Grand Prix in 1988.
 They had all the features of the Series 2, but also had Pulsar SSS wheels, build numbers on a badge in the dash and a factory roll cage which was removed after the race.
 The 1989 GP featured all the same features of the Series 2 EXA.
 They also had the Pulsar SSS wheels, a more aggressive front bumper, and build numbers on a badge in the dash.
 All 200 of the 1989 GPs made were painted red.
 The Series 3 (1990–91) EXA added rear disc brakes, improved seats and optional power windows.

+The North American Pulsar NX was offered in two trim levels: the XE (1.6-liter E16i in 1987–1988 and 1.6-liter GA16i in 1989–1990) and the twin-cam, SE (1.6-liter CA16DE in 1987 and 1.8-liter CA18DE in 1988–1990).
 The Nissan EXA Solaire was a luxury version of the base model that featured power windows, five-spoke alloy wheels, and a different front bumper.
 In 1991, Kodak had a competition for five fully optioned Series 3 Nissan EXAs.
 The Kodak EXAs featured an exclusive pearlescent yellow paint scheme.
-In 1988, a 1986 EXA was offered in a competition to win that had been used on stage for a Kylie Minogue concert, it was originally a grey/white colour but was painted pink for the competition.

-The North American Pulsar NX was offered in two trim levels: the XE (1.6-liter E16i in 1987–1988 and 1.6-liter GA16i in 1989–1990) and the twin-cam, SE (1.6-liter CA16DE in 1987 and 1.8-liter CA18DE in 1988–1990).

 The EXA/Pulsar NX was replaced in 1991 with the Nissan NX coupé.

 Engines offered in the Pulsar NX: